- Supervisor's Toolbox

 If students become ineligible for student employment due to enrollment requirements and the manager or supervisor wish to continue the employment, this student may be able to continue work through "student extra help."
 This is for students that currently have a job.
 Please contact Human Resources for more information.

-Federal Work-Study students must be enrolled at least part-time, 6 hours.
 Federal Work-Study students are awarded funds by the semester.
 They are only allowed to work the first day of the semester to the last day of finals per semester.
 Please check the dates on the student's Federal Work-Study Authorization or contact the Student Employment Office.

 Lakeview Nursing Students are not eligible for student employment.
 These students are housed on EIU campus but are not enrolled in EIU hours.
 If students become ineligible for student employment due to enrollment at Lakeview Nursing College and the manager or supervisor wish to continue the employment, students may be able to continue work through "student extra help."
 This is for students that currently have a job.
 Please contact Human Resources for more information.